Pinot Gris: Beck-Hartweg Frankstein Grand Cru 2010 Alsace – Pairing Rating: 9.5 out of 10.0

 Mid-March and 80˚ in Newport Beach, CA!
 Wow . . . my kind of winter!
 These warm, sunny days scream for fresh fish on the grill, served with a creamy, spiced sauce and a fruity, refreshing white wine.

 We have been enjoying great, fresh seafood from Santa Monica Seafood in Costa Mesa.
 Their swordfish always looks terrific and is unquestionably fresh.
-So after securing a 2 lb block of their loin-cut swordfish, we reached for Weber’s Art of the Grill cookbook.
-Their recipe for Swordfish Kabobs with Roasted Red Pepper Aioli is a crowd-pleaser, a breeze to assemble, and it looks like summer on the plate.
+After securing a 2 lb block of their loin-cut swordfish, we reached for Weber’s Art of the Grill cookbook.
+Their recipe (see below) for Swordfish Kabobs with Roasted Red Pepper Aioli is a crowd-pleaser, a breeze to assemble, and it looks like summer on the plate.

 The swordfish “cubes” (about 1-1/2˝) are briefly marinated in olive oil, lemon juice, Hungarian paprika, chili powder and a little salt.
 I prefer to use metal skewers for the heat transfer properties they bring to the grilling process; the kabobs take only about 5-6 minutes total over high heat.
 The paprika and chili powder, combined with the grill marks, will impress your guests, showcasing your inner grillmaster.